 How Does the Market Look Now?

 At the moment, what clients are expecting is the same level of seamless integration that they experience in their personal lives.
 They want everything to just work together, preferably with an intuitive, cross-platform user interface.
-Thankfully, developments in mobile-centric, cloud-based technologies have made it possible to integrate the various platforms used in unified communications solutions with the cloud services themselves under one central framework, making that sort of seamless management and usage possible.
+Thankfully, developments in mobile-centric, cloud-based technologies have made it possible to integrate the various platforms used in unified communications solutions with the cloud services themselves under one central framework, making that sort of seamless management and usage possibilities.

 Doing so adds a certain amount of complexity to the client-facing side of things, creating an opportunity for VARs.
 Where businesses really need assistance in the current framework is in making sure the functionality and capacity are there for their specific use-cases, as they are needed.
 Services management is where the value is.